ryan-mcclue/musings/rage-against-the-machine.md

 Reason for GUI proliferation is that installation procedures are so complex, e.g. install and use esp-idf requires python virtual environment

+Non-trivial to get non-root access to USB devices with linux. might be to add udev rules file or add user to a group